 A Small but Necessary Diversion

 There’s a brief sequence I didn’t include in the synopsis.
 It features a return to the Valley of the Wind where Tepa, a young windrider-in-training, spots a Dorok ship in distress at the borders.
-Having heard little from the war front, the people of the Valley debate if they should render assistance.
+Having heard little from the war front, the people of the Valley debate whether they should render assistance.
 Many have reservations about helping refugees from another tribe who worship different gods, eat different foods, and have different customs.
 Yet when Tepa is asked of her opinion, she responds simply that the princess would already be on her way to help them.
 The matter is thus settled.

 Following the path of their princess and chieftain, the people of the Valley send a messenger out to the crashed ship with an offer of bread in one hand and a sword in another.
 Even though the two tribes speak different tongues, the gesture is understood.
 In the end, both tribes choose to walk the path of peace.